turuluu/clima/README.md

 * [dotenv](https://github.com/theskumar/python-dotenv)
 * gnugpg - this is pass through though.
 If it's not installed, the feature is not in use.

-* fire - [python-fire](https://github.com/google/python-fire) from google does the cli wrapping / forked and included into the repo - I wanted to have the version 0.1.x formatting and help output with few hacks of my own

 [toc](#table-of-contents)